 Please note that it is your responsibility to attend supervisions and take advantage of the support they provide, and also to bear in mind your supervisor's workload when considering a termly schedule: supervisors will generally not be able to hold meetings at short notice.
 A supervision will typically involve discussion of draft written work.
 You are advised that you should be able to discuss some draft written work by the beginning of Trinity Term at the latest.
 Delaying this process will leave little time to make revisions in response to feedback, and is may well have a detrimental effect on results.
+No dissertation supervision will be available after the end of Week 8, Trinity term.

-2.4 Optional Additional Language Course
+2.1 Optional Additional Language Course

 If you wish, you can learn, or improve your knowledge of, an additional language at the Oxford University Language Centre.
 This provision does not form part of the assessed learning for the MSt Comparative Literature and Critical Translation.
-Your additional language must be different from the two main languages on which you are focusing for the MSt You will be asked if you wish to sign up for an additional language course at the Language Centre Induction in 0th week MT.
+Your additional language must be different from the two main languages on which you are focusing for the MSt.
 Teaching will generally take the form of weekly classes.
+You should register for classes asap after induction, and no later than Monday of Week 1 using the following form: https://forms.office.com/e/K7Ru63Y4CW